gofynd/fdk-client-python/documentation/platform/COMPANYPROFILE.md

 | body | [UpdateCompany](#UpdateCompany) | yes | Request body |

-This API allows to edit the company profile of the seller account.
+Allows to edit the company profile of the seller account.

 *Returned Response:*